JakeWard98/Ky8er-Bot/README.md

     - When the user types "^hello" it will respond with **[REDACTED]**

-    - When the user types "^Ping", it will display that the bot is online with an "Average heartbeat ping of the websocket"
+    - When the user types "^ping", it will display that the bot is online with an "Average heartbeat ping of the websocket"

     - When the user types "^server", it will display the name of the server

     - When the user types "^numbers" it will display the number of users in the server

+    - When the user types "^join" the bot will join the voice channel they are in

+    - When the user types "^dc" the bot will leave, even when the user isn't in a voice channel [Will Fix]

 ## Plans